 Another one of the world’s most famous drives is none other than the Great Ocean Road—a drive that spans the Southwestern coast of Australia before doubling back to Melbourne.

 The road officially starts from the beach town of Torquay, just a little outside of Melbourne.
 From there, it follows the coastline all the way to where the 12 Apostles stand.
-Even though there were never 12 limestone stacks, to begin with, and only 7 of the original 9 are still standing.
-Still, the sea stacks remain a popular sightseeing destination, and you’ll often find campervans and photographers along the stretch, just waiting to witness the golden hours on the formation.
+Even though there were never 12 limestone stacks, to begin with, and only seven of the original nine are still standing.
+Still, the sea stacks remain a popular sightseeing destination, and you’ll often find campervans and photographers with their cameras along the stretch, just waiting to witness the golden hours on the formation.

 It’s best to visit in late summer, between March and April, when the weather’s just right.

-How long do I need?: 1 to 3 days (550km), if you’d like to break the trip up into different sections.
+How long do I need?: One to three days (550km), if you’d like to break the trip up into different sections.

 5. Romantic Road — Frankfurt to Munich (Germany)